 Winter is the time for feasting and fun by the fireside, and there aren’t many places that love the winter season and Christmas quite as much as Ryedale, in North Yorkshire.

 A chocolate bar that’s a Christmas dinner, beer made from Yorkshire Puddings and melt in your mouth macaroons hand made by Poirot, find food and drink that will put an extra smile on their faces this Christmas in one of the country’s finest food destinations – Ryedale, in North Yorkshire.

 Ryedale District Council is offering just under 400 free food safety and hygiene training courses to get level 2 licences for catering businesses in the district.

 Ryedale District Council is inviting small and medium businesses in the district to apply for grants of up to £5,000.

-Ryedale District Council is seeking the views of citizens, businesses and organisations as it prepares its budget for 2021/22, which covers the period from 1 April 2021 to 31 March 2022.
+Ryedale District Council is seeking the views of citizens, businesses and organisations as it prepares its budget for 2022/23 – which will be its last.